808scripty/Scripty-Shader-Re-coded-Edition/README.md

-**Shader files are currently corrupt on gitbub if the files is zipped.
-RC0.2 will also be delayed due to that reason** Delay from : Tue 28 Apr 2026 (today) To : Thu 30 Apr 2026.
+**Shader files are currently corrupt on gitbub if the files is zipped.**

 For now, main branch are expected to receive "some" changes from AL3 branch. this was done on purpose to save progress&convenient testing across different devices.